Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 instant fishing license access

-Want to grab a 1-day fishing license quickly?
-You can handle online purchasing through the Minnesota Department of Natural Resources website — residents pay $12, non-residents $14, and the license is good for 24 hours from purchase.
+You can buy a 1-day fishing license through the Minnesota Department of Natural Resources website.
+Residents pay $12 and non-residents pay $14.
+The license is good for 24 hours from the time of purchase.

-After you buy online, you’ll get a digital copy via email; print it or keep it on your phone so you can show it while fishing or transporting fish.
+After buying online, you will get a digital copy by email.
+Print it or keep it on your phone to show while fishing or transporting fish.

 After purchase you’ll receive a digital copy by email—print it or keep it on your phone to show while fishing.

-If you prefer in person, stop at approved retail outlets like Walmart or local tackle shops to buy the same 24-hour permit.
-The process is straightforward: bring ID if asked, pay the fee, and keep the paper receipt or issued card with you on the water.
+If you prefer buying in person, stop at approved retail outlets like Walmart or local tackle shops.
+Bring ID if asked, pay the fee, and keep the paper receipt or issued card with you on the water.

-Regardless of method, make sure the license is on hand before you fish.
-Choosing online purchasing gives instant access, while retail outlets are handy if you need a physical proof right away.
+Either way, make sure the license is on hand before you start fishing.
+Buying online gives instant access, while retail outlets work well if you need a physical copy right away.

 Resident Vs Non-Resident Daily Permit Differences